KittyGiraudel/Countdown.js/README.md

 #### `dateStart`

 The date to start the countdown to.
-Should be an instance of class `Date`.
+Should be a valid instance of class `Date`.
 Documentation [here at MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date).

 *Default*: `new Date()` (now)

 #### `dateEnd`

 The date to end the countdown to.
-Should be an instance of class `Date`.
+Should be a valid instance of class `Date`.
 Documentation [here at MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date).

 *Default*: `new Date(new Date().getTime() + (24 * 60 * 60 * 1000))` (tomorrow)

 ### Grunt tasks

 ```
-grunt test (running JSlint and Jasmine)
+grunt test (running JShint and Jasmine)
 grunt deploy (running UglifyJS)
 ```